pingidentity/terraform-provider-pingfederate/docs/resources/sp_idp_connection.md

 - `outbound_back_channel_auth` (Attributes) The SOAP authentication methods when sending or receiving a message using SOAP back channel. (see [below for nested schema](#nestedatt--credentials--outbound_back_channel_auth))
 - `secondary_decryption_key_pair_ref` (Attributes) A reference to a resource. (see [below for nested schema](#nestedatt--credentials--secondary_decryption_key_pair_ref))
 - `signing_settings` (Attributes) Settings related to signing messages sent to this partner. (see [below for nested schema](#nestedatt--credentials--signing_settings))
+- `verification_issuer_dn` (String) If `verification_subject_dn` is provided, you can optionally restrict the issuer to a specific trusted CA by specifying its DN in this field.
-- `verification_issuer_dn` (String) If this property is set, the verification trust model is Anchored.
+- `verification_subject_dn` (String) If this property is set, the verification trust model is Anchored.
 The verification certificate must be signed by a trusted CA and included in the incoming message, and the subject DN of the expected certificate is specified in this property.
-If this property is not set, then a primary verification certificate must be specified in the certs array.
+If this property is not set, then a primary verification certificate must be specified in the `certs` array.
-- `verification_subject_dn` (String) If a verification Subject DN is provided, you can optionally restrict the issuer to a specific trusted CA by specifying its DN in this field.

 <a id="nestedatt--credentials--certs"></a>
 ### Nested Schema for `credentials.certs`